Asabeneh/30-Days-Of-Python/25_Day/25_pandas.md

 ![pandas series](../images/pandas-series-3.png)

-As you can see, pandas series is just one column data.
+As you can see, pandas series is just one column of data.
 If we want to have multiple columns we use data frames.
 The example below shows pandas DataFrames.

 Let's see, an example of a pandas data frame:

 ![Pandas data frame](../images/pandas-dataframe-1.png)

-Data from is a collection of rows and columns.
-Look at the table below it has many columns than the above
+Data frame is a collection of rows and columns.
+Look at the table below; it has many more columns than the example above:

 ![Pandas data frame](../images/pandas-dataframe-2.png)

 Next, we will see how to import pandas and how to create Series and DataFrames using pandas

-## Importing pandas
+## Importing Pandas

 ```python